Alizée Pace

 Sep 2021 – Present Zürich, Switzerland

-My main research goal is to develop ML solutions for clinical decision support and personalised treatment recommendation in the intensive care unit.
+My main research goal is to develop ML solutions for decision support and treatment recommendation systems.
 General areas of interest include offline reinforcement learning, representation learning, causal inference and time-series modelling.

 Mar 2021 – Sep 2021 Cambridge, UK